Omnichannel programs and in-store verification

 Evaluating success

-Every omnichannel program has different goals, so evaluating success may look different for each program.
+Every InStore program has different goals, so evaluating success may look different for each program.

-During the consulting phase of your omnichannel engagement, our team of Marketing and Solutions experts will discuss your program goals and help you establish KPIs, such as conversion tracking.
+During the consulting phase of your InStore engagement, our team of Marketing and Solutions experts will discuss your program goals and help you establish KPIs, such as conversion tracking.

 Reach out to your CSM if you need help discovering or analyzing metrics to support your KPIs or for further marketing assistance.